 What Does Keeping Up With The Joneses Mean?

-Surprisingly, many of us may be trying to keep up with the Joneses and we don’t even realize it.
-This idea can easily begin to snowball out of control, which tends to start with lifestyle creep.
+Surprisingly, many of us may be trying to keep up with the Joneses, too, and we don’t even realize it.
+Unfortunately, this idea can quickly snowball out of control, which tends to start with lifestyle creep.

-Well, it’s very possible that you are busy trying to keep up with others around you.
-Whether it’s because you do not want to miss out on the latest and greatest or even just to impress others.
+Well, you may be busy trying to keep up with others around you, whether it’s because you do not want to miss out on the latest and greatest or even just to impress others.

 This is where “Keeping Up with The Joneses” begins.